 Most listings are in the $30's per square foot per year.
-The Commerce region is going through a decrease in rates.
-In the last 3 months, the median rate fell $2 per sqft per year.
-That's a 7% decline in rent.
+The Commerce region is experiencing a a rise in rates.
+In the last 3 months, the median rate went up $33 per sqft per year.

-Compared to the rest of the Metropolitan Los Angeles market, the Commerce region has less expensive rates, so you should have no trouble finding a great deal in this discounted region.
+Compared to the rest of the Metropolitan Los Angeles market, the Commerce region has less expensive rates, so you should have no trouble finding a great deal in this undervalued submarket.

-In the last 90 days, 7 listings have been made available, which means new availabilities are probably going fast.
-You'll want to be prepared to tour spaces as quick as possible.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+In the last 90 days, 7 listings have been made available, which means new availabilities might be leasing quickly.
+You'll want to be prepared to make an offer immediately.
+About 171% of the available leases in the Commerce are subleases, so you might be able to find a shorter term or below market rent.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

 Even though the median size is 2,690 sqft, there are still 0 new availabilities below 2,000 sqft.
-Most buildings in this market are approximately 2 stories.
-Most buildings in this region were built in 1967 and are Class A.
+Most buildings in this market are close to 2 stories.
+Most buildings in this market were built in 1967 and are Class A.

-A large portion of this region is residential, but there's plenty of office_space.
-Wholesale trade is the dominant industry in this region.
-Most of the occupants of Commerce work from home.
+A large portion of this market is residential, but there's plenty of office_space.
+Wholesale trade is the dominant industry in this market.
+Most of the folk of Commerce work from home.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.